rnpbr/opennetworking-docs/docs/en/Ferramentas/Zabbix/index.md

 ## :octicons-book-24: 1.
 Introduction

-This guide outlines the installation of **Zabbix**, an open-source monitoring tool that will be used for collecting and analyzing metrics in the **br-lab** laboratory.
-Zabbix provides real-time monitoring of devices, servers, and applications, assisting in the identification and resolution of problems.
-The installation uses Docker Compose to provision services in an agile and pre-configured manner, ensuring a practical and efficient implementation in the laboratory environment.
+This guide presents the installation of **Zabbix**, an open-source monitoring tool that will be used for collecting and analyzing metrics in the **br-lab** laboratory.
+Zabbix provides real-time monitoring of devices, servers, and applications, assisting in identifying and resolving issues.
+The installation utilizes Docker Compose to provision services quickly and pre-configured, ensuring a practical and efficient implementation in the laboratory environment.

 ---

 ## :material-network-pos: 2.
 What is Zabbix?

-**Zabbix** is an open-source monitoring platform that collects, processes, and displays performance metrics from servers, applications, and network devices.
+**Zabbix** is an open-source monitoring platform that collects, processes, and displays performance metrics of servers, applications, and network devices.
 It offers an intuitive graphical interface, alert notifications, and reports to identify problems and assist administrators in the proactive management of their infrastructures.

-### Main components:
+### Key components:
 - **Zabbix Server**: Processes monitoring data, stores it in the database, and sends alerts.
 - **Web Interface (Frontend)**: Allows visualization, configuration, and analysis of metrics.
 - **Zabbix Agent**: Collects metrics from the host where it is installed.